Administrate/tech-radar/readme.md

 ## Why ?

 We have developed this radar because we want to document the usage of technologies in our company in an easy way.
-People who wants to document something just need to push a new md file in the repository.
+People who want to document something just need to push a new md file in the repository.

 ![tech-radar](/assets/images/preview.png)